CFA Australia provides several accessibility auditing options to check the accessibility of your digital content.

 Heads-Up Accessibility Audit

-This is an accessibility audit based on all success criteria of the internationally recognised WCAG 2.1 Level AA standard as recommended by the Australian Human Rights Commission (ARHC).
-The auditing processes are carried out in accordance with the W3C Website Accessibility Conformance Evaluation Methodology (WCAG-EM) 1.0.
+This is an accessibility audit based on all success criteria of the internationally recognised WCAG 2.2 Level AA standard as recommended by the Australian Human Rights Commission (ARHC).
+The auditing processes are carried out in accordance with the W3C Website Accessibility Conformance Evaluation Methodology (WCAG-EM) 1.0. to give your website WCAG certification if all success criteria are met.

 The WCAG-EM is a five-step evaluation process that includes: